 - Small bench block or a roll of duct tape

 How to Disassemble a Glock | Instructions:

 Step 1.
 Unload Your Glock

-Make sure the gun is unloaded before you disassemble it.
-You need to check the chamber and make sure to remove any ammunition present.
+First, make sure the gun is unloaded before you disassemble it.
+Then, you need to check the chamber and make sure to remove any ammunition present.

 Step 2.
 Remove the Barrel

 Next, you need to pull the trigger then pull the slide back about a quarter of an inch.
 Bring your take-down levers down then pull your top barrel assembly off.

 Brace the lower part of the gun onto a bench block or a roll of duct tape.

 We will drive the pin from the left side of the firearm out to the right side.
 We also start by pushing the locking block pinout.